 Changing of the Guard at Buckingham Palace

-This post tells you everything you need to know about witnessing the Changing of the Guard at Buckingham Palace, when to arrive, finding the best spots as well as explaining the all of the elements of the event.
-Being prepared for the ceremony means you will not be left disappointed.
-TIP: The Changing of the Guard is a part of our Tour of Westminster and London in a Day Tours.
+This post tells you everything you need to know about witnessing the Changing of the Guard at Buckingham Palace, when to arrive, finding the best spots, as well as explaining all aspects of the event.

 IMPORTANT NOTE: This is a rough outline of the ceremony.
 In recent months, due to security concerns, the ceremony has been subject to cancellations and alterations – one of which means that oftentimes there is no musical support marching with the Guards.